 From programs like DARE and from after-school specials and other TV shows, we all know that “cooking up” heroin or meth in our kitchens is against the law.
 But drug crimes aren’t always that obvious, especially in today’s age where drugs are more readily accessible with or without a prescription.

 Students trade and sell Adderall and ADD medication all the time; young adults share Vicodin and pain pills, sometimes for profit — and all of these things constitute criminal behavior including not just possession but also distribution of drugs.
 It may not seem like this should be on the same level as selling heroin on the streets; but in the eyes of the law, it’s all the same and could carry the same penalties.

 At The Gorman Law Firm, we represent anyone who has been charged with a drug crime, from selling pain medication to smoking marijuana.
-For more information regarding state laws and Schedule classifications, contact a Hackensack drug lawyer at The Gorman Law Firm today.
+For more information regarding state laws and Schedule classifications, contact an Essex County drug lawyer at The Gorman Law Firm today.